 This is my first blog post, archived here.

 I wanted to start off with a quick story.
-I don’t often talk about the full story of my transformation, but it is my hope that some people can use it as motivation that ordinary people can change their lives.
+I don’t often talk about the full story of my start in running, but it is my hope that some people can use it as motivation that ordinary people can change their lives.

 I choose to begin my story in late 2012.
 I was 200+lbs, prediabetic, and had moderately high blood pressure (which had always been low, so this was a warning sign.)
 I’d been overweight since high school, even when playing soccer and basketball, but during college it really spiraled out of control.
 I had tried to lose weight and been able to lose 5, 10, even 15 pounds at a time, but it always came back.
 The stresses of constant semesters with 10-12 college classes at once really took a toll.
 (Only now do I realize that exercising would have probably helped my grades.)

 After graduating in December 2012, I found myself with much more spare time (only working full-time!), and resolved to lose some weight.
 I didn’t have any lofty goals… I wanted to lose 20-30 pounds so I could be healthy as I got older.
 I wasn’t looking to run competitively, or get six-pack abs.
 I honestly wasn’t positive losing 20 pounds and keeping it off was even possible for me.
 I was very unsure of myself, as I’d tried so many times and failed.
 My self-esteem was very low, though I like to think I hid that well.